 Length: ~9 hours.
 Heat: Steamy.

 Lorelei King's Mercy Thompson is one of paranormal romance audio's iconic performances.
-She voices werewolves, fae, vampires and humans across 13+ books without a single confused line reading.
+She voices werewolves, fae, vampires and humans across more than a dozen books without a single confused line reading.

 Length: ~16 hours.
 Heat: Spicy.

 The Black Dagger Brotherhood on audio.
-22+ books, all narrated by Frangione, whose deep voice carries the vampire warrior mythology with unironic conviction.
+The series is narrated by Frangione, whose deep voice carries the vampire warrior mythology with unironic conviction.
 If you've never listened to paranormal romance on audio, this is the entry point.

 Why Audio Works So Well for Romance

 The narrators matter enormously.
 A bad narrator can kill a book you would have loved in print; a great narrator can elevate a book from "fine" to "favourite."
-Names worth following across the genre: Julia Whelan (Emily Henry, most literary romance), Teddy Hamilton (male leads in contemporary), Rosalyn Landor (historical), Jennifer Ikeda (fantasy/romantasy), Andi Arndt (sports), Stina Nielsen (darker paranormal).
+Names worth following across the genre: Julia Whelan (Emily Henry, most literary romance), Teddy Hamilton (male leads in contemporary), Rosalyn Landor (historical), Jennifer Ikeda (fantasy/romantasy), Stina Nielsen (darker romantasy).

 Where to Start